bradhowes/SimplyTremolo/Packages/Sources/Kernel/README.md

 # Kernel Package

 This directory contains the files make up the kernel that does the actual filtering of audio samples.
 Most of the actual work is performed in classes defined in C++ header files.
-There is an Obj-C++ [KernelBridge](include/Kernel.h) class that provides an interface that Swift can use, but it just wraps a C++ [Kernel](C++/Kernel.hpp) class.
+There is an Objective-C++ [KernelBridge](include/Kernel.h) class that provides an interface that Swift can use, but it just wraps a C++ [Kernel](C++/Kernel.hpp) class.
 The key is to not leak any C++ constructs into a file that might be used by Swift.

 - [KernelBridge](include/Kernel.h) -- provides simple interface in Obj-C for the kernel.
+Confusingly, this is named 'Kernel.h' so that the KernelBridge package can import it.
 - [C++](C++/Kernel.hpp) -- the C++ header file that performs the actual sample rendering.

 Note that many of the include files it uses are found in the `AUv3-DSP-Headers` library that comes from the